In-Depth Look: Tax Credits under Inflation Reduction Act

 Stackability and limitations:

-- The project must be located in a low-income or rural area
+- The project must be in the U.S. in a low-income or rural area

 - The credit is capped at $100,000 per property